 Instructions

-- In a medium saucepan over low heat, melt the butter.
+- In a medium saucepan over low heat, melt the butter until fully liquid.

 Video